jdpinkard/jdpinkard/README.md

 <h1 align="center">Hi 👋, I'm Justin Pinkard</h1>
 <h3 align="center">A Passionate Full Stack Web Developer</h3>

-- 🔭 I’m currently working on **stardust photography.
+- 🔭 I’m currently working on **Stardust Photography.
 It's a photography website for a friend.**

 - 🌱 I’m currently learning **next.js and tailwindcss**

-- 👯 I’m looking to collaborate on **an project.
+- 👯 I’m looking to collaborate on **a project.
 I'd love to partner up on anything.**

 - 👨‍💻 All of my projects are available at [https://jdpinkard.netlify.app/](https://jdpinkard.netlify.app/)